leesangjun1903/NLP-and-Audio/LLM/readme.md

 - ChatGPT Outperforms Crowd-Workers for Text-Annotation Tasks
 - G-EVAL: NLG Evaluation Using GPT-4 with Better Human Alignment
 - GPTScore: Evaluate as You Desire
+- Is ChatGPT a Good NLG Evaluator?
+A Preliminary Study